microsoft/botframework-cli/packages/cli/README.md

   $ bf qnamaker:kb:export

 OPTIONS
-  -f, --force                        [default: false] If --out flag is provided with the path to an existing file, overwrites that file.
+  -f, --force                        If --out flag is provided with the path to an existing file, overwrites that file.
-  -h, --help                         qnamaker:kb:export command help -o, --out                          Output file path.
+  -h, --help                         qnamaker:kb:export command help -o, --out=out                      Output file path.
 If not specified stdout will be used as output.
   --endpoint=endpoint                Overrides public endpoint https://westus.api.cognitive.microsoft.com/qnamaker/v4.0/
   --environment=environment          [default: Prod] Specifies whether environment is Test or Prod.